 Posts Tagged ‘lawn care’

 It’s that time of the year again!
 Time to aerate your lawn to allow air, water, and nutrients to get to get to the grass roots.
 If you’re lawn is looking dead and colorless, this is a great way to alleviate soil compaction.
 In dryer climates like Nevada, aerating can save your lawn.
-Stop by the store to rent all the equipment you need to get your lawn looking in tip-top shape!
+Stop by our hardware rentals department for all the equipment you need to get your lawn looking in tip-top shape!

 Wedding or digging a garden by hand can be tedious and time consuming.
 That’s where a rototiller comes in hand.
 These handy tools can make gardening a breeze.
 We carry them as a rental item, so that you can have the added convenience without the pressure to store them throughout the year.